 Libertarian candidate Gary Johnson soon got in on the action, with ArtHouseJohnson demanding to be included in the cinema conversation just as his real life counterpart wants to be seen on the debate stage (though that’ll be a hard sell given that he has only 22 followers):

-Even Dr. Jill Stein took a break from tweeting about Harambe to join the social media slugfest—however, ArtHouseStein, with only 11 followers, seems to have the same trouble connecting with people as the real Green Party candidate:
+Even Dr. jill stein took a break from tweeting about Harambe to join the social media slugfest—however, ArtHouseStein, with only 11 followers, seems to have the same trouble connecting with people as the real Green Party candidate:

 Other senators may have lost the election in the primary stage, but they’re not letting that get in the way of their film criticism.
 ArthouseSanders and ArtHouseCruz have popped up on Twitter in the last 24 hours, aping the personas of their real life political counterparts: